 2. Put Your Project in the Right Direction

 A clear dialogue will help you draw up a fit-for-purpose roadmap.
 Based on early engagement, you’ll have a true understanding of the customer’s goals.
 From there, a well-defined direction can take shape.

 Set objectives that are realistic but ambitious.
 Plan your project accordingly and have clear, reachable targets.
 As the project develops, continuously monitor whether or not it’s on course.
 If it’s not, then figure out the best way to get things back on track.
 But also have the flexibility to change course if needed.

 3. Make a Difference in the Relationship

 Having the right direction determines whether or not you’ll make a difference in a strategic sponsor-CRO partnership.
 What do we mean by difference?
 It’s how you’ll set yourself apart from other organizations.

 Demonstrate how your team has worked together as it manages the peaks and troughs of a project.
 A successful relationship will yield measurable shared objectives.
 Don’t let your project get off to a good start but sink later on: Maintain project performance and achieve ultimate goals together in a continuous project management process.
 Be sure to incorporate routine assessments.
 Both parties should agree upon metrics for performance, transparency and self-assessment.

 The DNA of a Successful Strategic Partnership

 The three Ds are a fundamental part of what goes into a successful strategic partnership.
 Ultimately, remember that your goal is an intimate long-term partnership that delivers high-quality, efficient, affordable and committed expertise.

 Strategic sponsor-CRO partnerships are about risk-sharing.
 Remember you’re in this together!
-You can learn more about this topic by watching Krista Armstrong’s OCT New England talk on strategic partnerships.
+You can learn more about this topic here.